botmasterai/botmaster-fulfill/README.md

 1. `settings.context` By default `{bot, update}` is passed as the context object which is made available to actions.
 If you want any other variables available in the context assign them as values in the `settings.object`. `bot` and `update` will still be passed into the fulfill context and will overwrite any `bot` or `update` in your custom context.
 2. `settings.updateToInput` By default `update.message.text` is used as the input into response.
 If this is not acceptable you can define your own function.
 It will receive an object `{bot, update}` and expect a string response.
 3. `settings.responseToUpdate` By default `update.message.text` is replaced with the response from fulfill.
-To define your own setter define a function that accepts `update` and `response` and modifies the update in place.
+It also returns true for sending an update when the response is not empty (`''`).
+To define your own setter define a function that accepts `update` and `response`, modifies the update in place, and returns true or false whether that update should be sent.

 # Using standalone without botmaster